flatsec/flatsec.github.io/_posts/2014-10-08-git-crypted.md

 ### Configuration management tools

 I am a big fan of configuration management tools such as Ansible, Chef, and Pupppet.
 Because these tools allow the expression of infrastructure as code, their configuration and/or source files can be placed in version control, and this usually includes sensitive information like passwords (example: setting the mysql servers root password).

-Given that, each of these systems has their own way of encrypting sensitive files.
+Each of these systems has their own way of encrypting sensitive files.

 * Ansible has [vault](http://docs.ansible.com/playbooks_vault.html)
 * Chef has [encrypted data bags](https://docs.getchef.com/essentials_data_bags.html#encrypt-a-data-bag-item)